 Is there a book scanner in the library?

-The Scannx Book ScanCenter is located in the Periodicals Room.
+The Scannx Book ScanCenter is located in the Periodicals Room and the Huston Room.
 The machine makes scanning a much easier (and fun) process.
 Unlike traditional scanners, this machine provides the option of saving in a variety of file types (including making an MP3 file out of a scan of words).
 Additionally, you can save and send the scan four different ways – through a smartphone, email, Google Drive, or using USB.
 There are also helpful accessibility features!

 Follow these step by step instructions.

 - Make sure the monitor and the Scannx machine is turned on.
 You should see a blue blinking light on the bottom right hand side of the machine.
 Press the “Power” button if the light is not on or blinking.

 - Next, choose how you want to save and send the file (print is not an option).
 There are four destinations to choose from: Smartphone, Email, USB or Google Drive.

 - Smartphone – To use this option make sure you have a QR reader app installed on your phone.